 Beginning with Elastic Stack version 7.16, the APM integration for Elastic Agent is generally available!
 This new APM ecosystem brings a number of new benefits to Elastic APM.
-Learn more about this change in the APM Upgrade guide.
+Check Switch to the Elastic APM integration to learn more.

 In ECE version 2.10 with the original Elastic Stack pack version 7.14, if downloaded from the Elastic website before August 10, 2021, Fleet does not work when enabled in a deployment.
 To support Fleet, you can get and re-upload a fresh copy of the version 7.14 Elastic Stack pack to overwrite the original one.
 If you have existing version 7.14 deployments, then restart Fleet/APM after re-uploading the Elastic Stack pack to enable Fleet.
 This issue will be addressed in later stack packs and ECE versions.

 For deployments that are version 7.13 and later, you have the option to add a combined Application Performance Monitoring (APM) Server and Fleet Server to your deployment.
 APM allows you to monitor software services and applications in real time, turning that data into documents stored in the Elasticsearch cluster.
 Fleet allows you to centrally manage Elastic Agents on many hosts.

 As part of provisioning, the APM Server and Fleet Server are already configured to work with Elasticsearch and Kibana.
 At the end of provisioning, you are shown the secret token to configure communication between the APM Server and the backend APM Agents.
 The APM Agents get deployed within your services and applications.